song88180/Heliconius_Genome/README.md

 # Heliconius_Genome
 Heliconius_Genome_Project

-Scripts need to change to fit your own environment!
+Scripts need to be changed to fit your own environment!

 Steps:
 1. getindvmaf.sh